ggrieb/about-me/README.md

 Version 1.2 Notes: 2-8-2018 Tone shift to a more presentable 'job-seeker' format from more 'interweb-goofy' format.
 Including new picture changes and corresponding CSS/html changes.
 Efforts to clean up code formatting.
 Additional js questions that made use of for loop and while loop, and html lists.

+Version 2.0 Notes: Added logic from questions into functions 2/8/2018 Yaspesberro

 Built With
 VS Code